sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 Linux
 {% endhighlight %}

-A rooted device is required to run ASM programs on an Android with these instructions.
+A rooted device is required to run ASM programs on Android with these instructions.
 Running ADB as root is handy.
 You will need chmod, so you will need to install busybox or some other box that provides the same functionality.
 {% highlight sh %}
 $ adb root
 restarting adbd as root